protesilaos/dotfiles/README.md

 please feel welcome to follow along.
 You can always open an issue here or contribute any fixes, if you will.

+## Window managers

+As of 2021-11-08, I have configurations for three window managers, in order from oldest to newest:

++ **bspwm:** I used this for years.
+In the summer of 2021 I configured it again to bring it up to standard.
+Some legacy issues remain (specifically with the key bindings), but it is okay overall.
+Use this if you want something that is easy to grasp for beginners, but super-powerful for those who wish to script its behaviour.

++ **swaywm:** I used it for about two weeks at the end of September or the beginning of October 2021.
+I did it mostly because I was curious about Wayland.
+Overall, things work fine and I am happy with it.
+I don't use the tabbed/stacked layouts and don't mess around too much with its container functionality for grouping windows.
+Just give me the standard tiling scheme.
+If/when Emacs' `pgtk` branch is merged into `master`, I might reconsider it.
+In the meantime, I stay with Xorg.
+Choose Sway if you want to switch to Wayland right away.

++ **herbstluftwm:** I used this WM privately some years ago when I was deciding between it and bspwm.
+If you check and compare all relevant configurations, you will notice that herbstluftwm and bspwm are very similar in how they work.
+The latter has an automatic tiling scheme that is smart enough to split windows depending on their direction or longest side, whereas the former is strictly manual.
+The main difference is that herbstluftwm handles monitors and workspaces ("tags") differently.
+In short: a monitor can be virtual, by being assigned to a portion of the effective screen area.
+Opt for herbstluftwm if you have an ultrawide display and want to create virtual monitors out of it.
+I got such a display on 2021-11-08 as part of a temporary exchange with a friend and my first impressions are positive.
+Too bad I won't keep it for too long...

+Sway's configurations are self-contained.
+Whereas bspwm and herbstluftwm have a shared basis in the `xorg-twm` stow package.
+I plan to document everything: (i) how to use stow, (ii) how the directory strucure is designed, (iii) package names and dependencies.
+In the meantime, **this is highly experimental and you should not use anything, unless you know what you are doing.**

 ## How to reproduce my Emacs setup

 I am not using `use-package` so this will not be an easy ride.
 It is